 What still needs to happen?

 Governor J.B.
-Pritzker will need to sign the just-passed legislation to officially render it law.
-There will then be multiple steps to the actual rollout of sports betting within the state, beginning with the licensure process for the six different levels of sports betting providers authorized by the legislation.
+Pritzker signed the legislation into law in June 2019.
+Now there will be multiple steps to the actual rollout of sports betting within the state, beginning with the licensure process for the six different levels of sports betting providers authorized by the legislation.

 Projected sports betting launch date

-Upon Gov. J.B.
-Pritzker’s signing of the legislation, the countdown to the rollout of legalized sports betting will begin.
+Now that Gov. J.B.
+Pritzker has signed off on the legislation, the countdown to the rollout of legalized sports betting will begin.
 At the moment, it’s difficult to predict when the first operator will be ready to open for business within the state, but the start of the 2019 NFL season would likely be a principal target date for the first operators to be up and running.

 Where can I bet on sports in Illinois?